Another Word For CLEAR

 authorise

-Verb : Non-Oxford British English standard spelling of authorize. [(transitive) To grant (someone) the permission or power necessary to do (something).]
+Verb : Non-Oxford British English standard spelling of authorize. [(transitive) To grant (someone) the permission or power necessary to do (something); to permit; to sanction or consent to.]

 unqualified